Nomato12/bilink/documentation/client_location_fix_complete.md

 2. **Incorrect Conditional Rendering**: The client details screen had an overly restrictive condition for displaying location data that prevented the map from showing even when valid location data was available.
 3. **Syntax Errors**: There were syntax errors in the client_details_screen.dart file that caused rendering issues.
 4. **Improper Location Data Processing**: Location data from client details wasn't being properly extracted and processed for map display.
+5. **Inadequate Location Data Format**: Transport requests lacked properly formatted location coordinates that could be easily used for mapping.

 ## Changes Implemented